-The Organization Resource Group (ORG) is a group of fellow students dedicated to the success and development of the student organization community at the U. Through peer education, they help student organizations with resources like OrgSync, leadership training, recruitment, PlazaFest, and more.
-You can contact ORG at email@example.com with any questions about OrgSync, managing your organization, fundraising, resources, and more.
+The Organization Resource Group (ORG) is a group of fellow students dedicated to the success and development of the student organization community at the U. Through peer education, they help student organizations with resources like Campus Connect, leadership training, recruitment, fundraising, PlazaFest, and more.
+You can contact ORG at email@example.com.
 They are currently located in the ASUU Suite (234 Student Union) and maintain office hours throughout the week.
 For information about scheduling appointments or their office hours, please see the ORG webpage.

 With over 600 Recognized Student Organizations, there is an organization for everyone.
 You can browse the existing list of student organizations by their name, keywords, categories, and more.

 In order to establish, define, and formalize the relationship between Recognized Student Organizations and the University of Utah, University Rule 6-401A has been developed to categorized Recognized Student Organizations into three distinct categories with associated responsibilities and benefits.
 See below for a brief distinct between the different classifications or click here for a PDF Org Quick Reference Sheet.